Practice note 4

 Specified documents

-- Consultant notes in date order for the last three reviews
+- Consultant notes for the last two reviews

-- Notes from registrar/medical officer reviews in date order during the three months prior to the hearing
+- Notes from registrar / medical officer reviews in date order within the last six weeks

-- Nursing notes for up to a month preceding a hearing held during an inpatient admission
+- Nursing notes within the last seven days during an inpatient admission

 - Advance Statement of Preferences

-- Any other documents which the treating team believes are relevant to the hearing
+- Any other recent documents which the treating team believes are relevant to the hearing.

 Providing documents or access to documents to the patient and Tribunal

-27. The designated mental health service or psychiatrist must provide the patient with a copy of the hearing report whether or not the patient requests it.
+28. The designated mental health service or psychiatrist must provide the patient with a copy of the hearing report whether or not the patient requests it and confirm the patient’s wishes about access to other documents.

-28. The hearing report should be provided to the patient in full at least 2 business days prior to the hearing in accordance with section 373(1) unless circumstances apply that make this impossible (see paragraph37).
-In addition, the Tribunal considers that there is a positive obligation on the service to facilitate patient access to information in the clinical report which can include the provision of an interpreter or other assistance the patient requires in order to understand the contents of the clinical report.
+29. The hearing report should be provided to the patient in full at least 2 business days prior to the hearing in accordance with section 373(1) unless circumstances apply that make this impossible (see paragraph 37).
+In addition, the Tribunal considers that there is a positive obligation on the service to facilitate patient access to information in the hearing report which can include the provision of an interpreter or other assistance the patient requires in order to understand the contents of the hearing report.

 30. At the beginning of the hearing the Tribunal will generally confirm with the patient and the representative/s of the designated mental health service or psychiatrist that a patient has (to the extent that they wished to do so) been able to access documents in accordance with their rights under the Act and the procedure set down in this Practice Note.

-31. The designated mental health service or psychiatrist must provide access to all documents to which the patient has access (whether or not the patient has read the clinical report or requested to see the current volume of the clinical file) to the Tribunal before the hearing in compliance with the Tribunal registry’s requirements.
+31. The designated mental health service or psychiatrist must upload to the Tribunal’s extranet the documents in paragraph 27 (whether or not the patient has read the hearing report or requested to see the specified documents) before the hearing in compliance with the Tribunal’s guide for uploading documents for the Tribunal.

 The obligation to provide access to documents under section 373 only applies when there is a pending Tribunal hearing

-32. The obligation of designated mental health services or psychiatrists who have applied to the Tribunal for authorisation for the performance of electroconvulsive treatment to give patients access to documents under section 373 of the Act only applies if there is a pending hearing of the Tribunal (see definition of pending hearing in paragraph 19).
+32. The obligation of designated mental health services (or psychiatrists who have applied to the Tribunal for authorisation for the performance of electroconvulsive treatment) to give patients access to documents under section 373 of the Act only applies if there is a pending hearing of the Tribunal (see definition of pending hearing in paragraph 18).

 33. If there is no pending hearing before the Tribunal, a patient who wishes to access his or her health information must make the application under the FOI Act or HR Act to the relevant mental health service.
 The Tribunal has no jurisdiction with respect to these processes and this Practice Note does not purport to deal with them.